-- Use odds and ends to paint with.
-Such as spoons and forks from the last birthday party.
+- Use odds and ends to paint with, like spoons and forks from the last birthday party.

 - Get moving while you paint!
 Throwing ribbons is a great option for older toddlers and preschoolers that have the urge to move!

-- Along the lines od the ribbon painting, but with a sliding twist, symmetrical string painting.
-[From Preschool Powol Packets]
+- Along the lines of the ribbon painting, but with a sliding twist, symmetrical string painting, with an idea from Preschool Powol Packets.

 - Roll things!
 Like plastic Easter eggs or balls!